AshvaanSurujbally/Flashcard_App/README.md

 ### **Gameplay Screen (`game_play.kt`)**
 - Displays **one True/False question at a time**.
-- Increments score for correct answers.
+- Uses a score counter for correct answers.
-- **Toast messages** notify users whether their answer is correct.
+- **Toast messages** notify users whether their answer is correct or inncorrect.
 - After the last question, navigates to the **Review Page**.

 #### Example Questions: